Rock Dog: Production

-Concepts for the film began in China, with production companies It was animated by Reel FX, which produced Free Birds (2013) and the Golden Globe-nominated The Book of Life (2014).
+Concepts for the film began in China, where production companies developed the film.
+It was animated by Reel FX, which produced Free Birds (2013) and the Golden Globe-nominated The Book of Life (2014).
 Rock Dog cost $60 million to produce, making it the most expensive Chinese-financed animated production.
 The film was distributed by Huayi Brothers Media.

-Ash Brannon initially joined Rock Dog as a story consultant before being offered the director role, which he resisted for three years.
+Ash Brannon initially joined to the project as a story consultant before being offered the director role, which he resisted for three years.
 He finally signed on a year before completion, drawn by his passion for the story.
 Unlike his experience at Pixar, where films had strong infrastructure, Rock Dog was independently produced with financial uncertainty, including a 12-week schedule cut mid-production.
-Brannon worked closely with Rock Dog’s graphic novel creator, Zheng Jun, to align on the story and musical themes.
+Brannon worked closely with graphic novel creator, Zheng Jun, to align on the story and musical themes.
 Despite being a Chinese-American production, the Chinese producers were surprisingly hands-off, only giving one half-page of notes after an animatic screening.
-The original graphic novel was darker, with Bodi’s father killed early, so Brannon lightened the tone for the film.
-Budget constraints influenced design choices—Bodi’s fur was shortened for easier animation, and his hat helped simplify rendering.
+The original graphic novel was darker, with Bodi's father killed early, so Brannon lightened the tone for the film.
+Budget constraints influenced design choices, as Bodi's fur was shortened for easier animation, and his hat helped simplify rendering.

 Animation was handled by Reel FX in Dallas, with additional work by Little Zoo Studio in Maine and FX3D in North Macedonia.
 Brannon frequently visited Dallas and conducted daily remote reviews using video conferencing and a Cintiq for real-time feedback.
 Reel FX received detailed blueprints from the Venice, California-based art department.
 Matthew Bates led character design, with early contributions from Peter de Sève.
 An 2D opening sequence was produced from Elastic and has been written and directed by Carlos Stevens on the introduction of Bodi and the village he lives in.

 The film was recorded first in English without pushback from the financiers, then dubbed into Mandarin without re-animating lip sync.
 The storyboarding process was extensive—three full animatic passes were completed before layout to ensure a strong foundation.
 The team was small, with a maximum of four story artists at a time, and Brannon personally boarded scenes alongside editor Ivan Bilancio, who remained until the end.

 Release

-The film premiered at the Shanghai International Film Festival, which took place between June 11 and June 19, 2016.
+Rock Dog premiered at the Shanghai International Film Festival, which took place between June 11 and June 19, 2016.
 It was released in China the following month on July 8.
 In the United States, the film was theatrically released on February 24, 2017, by Lionsgate through its Summit Premiere label.

 During its original theatrical run, Wanda Cinema Line withheld most Chinese theaters from showing Rock Dog, limiting the film's box office in China.
-Allegedly, this was due to a conflict with Huayi Bros.
+Allegedly, this was due to a conflict with Huayi Brothers.